-It’s that second one that has really played havoc on my emotional and mental states over the past several months, meaning that I have been unable (or rather, unwilling) to blog about my studies.
+It’s that second low self-esteem that has really played havoc on my emotional and mental states over the past several months, meaning that I have been unable (or rather, unwilling) to blog about my studies.
 (It would have come across as poor-me, which no one wants to read!)

 But now, I am feeling confident for the first time in months.
 I am once again looking forward to the hard work that a PhD will entail and I’m ready to re-motivate myself.

 Yes, now that I am officially a PhD student, those PhD dreams have ceased feeling like nightmares.

 Over the next few weeks, I will be thinking about my research methods in preparation for my empirical work.
 This will mean a lot of literature searching and reading (and writing, of course) but it also means that I’m starting to look into my own investigation, rather than the investigations of others.
 I am also hoping that this new confidence and excitement will see me working in a more focused manner.

 If all goes the way I hope it will, I will have a lot of great stuff to share here.

 And for those who’ve been subjected to listening to my hysterical woes and fears of failure, thank you for putting up with me.
 Hopefully, there will be less of that now.

 * It’s dreaded, but it really isn’t anything to fear.
 In fact, I can see the benefits to the process, even though my own delay caused me much grief.
 But then, I do love a good administrative process.
 When they work.